Voz media US Voz.us

 The Turkish attack comes after a man and a woman detonated explosives and opened fire on the TUSAS aerospace and defense company, in what was labeled by Turkey as a terrorist attack condemned by the United States and Turkey's Western allies.

-Turkish Interior Minister, Ali Yerlikaya said the attack was likely carried out by Kurdish PKK militants.
+Turkish Interior Minister Ali Yerlikaya had previously said that the attack was likely carried out by Kurdish PKK militants

 Defense Minister Yasar Guler also took aim at the PKK.